aungpaing98/aws-notes/SageMaker.md

 - DataLoader (Stream to training)
 	- File mode
 	- Pipe mode (stream, useful for large size data)

+SageMaker provides 17 build-in algorithms for typical use cases.
+These includes binary or multiclass classification, regression, time series forecasting, anomaly detection, IP address anomalizes, embedding generation, clustering, topic modeling, text classification and summarization, image classification, object detection and semantic segmentation.

+## Inference
+either host a persistent endpoint for real-time predictions or use the SageMaker batch transform API to apply model predictions to an entire test dataset.

 ## Deploying
 - Save trained model to S3
 - Deploy in two ways